• About

 12 Wednesday Jul 2017

-Posted by is this anything in autism, Evolving ideas, journal entry, writing, zen
+Posted autism, Evolving ideas, journal entry, writing, zen

 More often than you might think, someone at a party, say, finds it useful to remind me that we may be merely avatars in some alien civilization’s video game.
 Of course I always say, “of course,” what with the scope of human ignorance being so infinite and all.
 And if I’m not in a hurry, I might even succumb to a parlor game of what-ifs, which runs sometimes on and on, with other people joining in and imaginations a-go-go.
 What if we’re part of someone’s dream?
 What if only I exist?
 We could be holograms, or twelve-dimensional, or the bedraggled children of God.